SESYNC-ci/advanced-git-lesson/docs/_slides/exercises.md

 - Navigate to `https://github.com/(username of owner)/(name of repo)` and select "Fork" in the upper right to fork the repo into your own account.
-- Clone the repo by going to your terminal locally and executing `git clone https://github.com/(username of collaborator)/(name of repo).git`.
+- Clone the repo by going to your terminal locally and executing `git clone https://github.com/(your username)/(name of repo).git`.
 - Create the branch, specifying that you are creating it from `gh-pages`, and set it up to track the remote.

 ```